• Skip to main content

 Jennifer B. Williams is a band weaver who finds endless joy in her inkle loom, her favorite tool for creative exploration.
 Inspired by both tradition and innovation, she explores techniques from around the world and adapts them to the inkle loom.

-Meet – Janney Simpson
+Meet – Ginger Clark

 Meet – Emma Pinault